 #3.
 Safety is the biggest reason why people trust password managers with their most sensitive data.
 And Bitwarden works hard to maintain this trustworthiness.

-That’s why they use 256-bit AES to encrypt your passwords and other data.
+That’s why they use 256-bit AES to encrypt your secure passwords and other data.
 And derive the encrypted key from your master password using PBKDF2 SHA-256.